Dornubari Vizor April 2, 2023

 Because Ko-fi doesn’t take a cut, the payments are direct.
 There is no waiting period.

-Unlike Patreon, Ko-fi doesn’t force you to be consistently putting out content for your subscribers.
-You will not get kicked off the platform like you might on Patreon.
+Unlike Patreon, Ko-fi doesn’t force you to put out content for your subscribers consistently.
+You will not get kicked off the platform as you might on Patreon.

-Memberful was founded in 2013 with the aim to help content creators sell memberships to their communities.
+Memberful was founded in 2013 to help content producers sell memberships to their communities.
 This Patreon alternative is different in that it is a website plugin.
 It also happens to be owned by Patreon as of August 2018.

 Memberful uses Stripe for recurring payment transactions.
 Stripe is an online payment processing platform used by some of the biggest companies in the world.

 Having it on your website allows you more control.
 Think of the marketing and advertising campaigns you can run on your website.
 Such things are much more limited on Patreon.

 Because Memberful is a website plugin, it makes it easy to integrate other software, plugins, and your apps.
 This makes email marketing, Google analytics, and sales much more integrated into your membership platform.

 Memberful is a website plugin, which means you’ll need a website.
 A website costs money; you need a domain name and hosting.
 Other platforms don’t require these additional expenses.

 Memberful has a 10% transaction fee, double that of Patreon.
 This can be lowered by purchasing a “Pro” or “Premium” membership package.
 This, however, comes with a monthly expense.

 Podia is a Patreon alternative that allows creators to sell digital downloads, online courses, and digital downloads to their community.
 The platform was created in 2014 by Spencer Fry.